shashwatjolly/thejollyblog/content/posts/KDE/2020-08-18---Call-for-beta-testers.md

 ## How to test the new integration?

+If you're running Arch linux, we already have an AUR package for you.
+Just install [Kontact](https://kde.org/applications/en/office/org.kde.kontact) and then [follow this link](https://aur.archlinux.org/packages/kdepim-runtime-etesync-git/) to get the package and install it on your system.

+Otherwise, follow along to install it on your system:

 1. Install [Kontact](https://kde.org/applications/en/office/org.kde.kontact) (or upgrade it if you have it installed already)
 2. Install the EteSync library